datacommonsorg/docsite/data_model.md

 Many Data Commons tools and APIs require that you provide a DCID as input for a query.
 There are a few ways to do this.

-To find the DCID for a place:
+To find the DCID for a place using the datacommons.org website:

 1. Go to [https://docs.datacommons.org/place_types.html](https://docs.datacommons.org/place_types.html).
 1. Click the link on the place type of interest and click its link to open the Knowledge Graph page for the entity; for example, **City**.